frederic-perez/AmE-dictionary/data/dictionary.md

 __delectation__ _n_ :dart::two::hammer:
 __delegacy__ _n_ A group of representatives or delegates.
 __delegatable__ _adj_ _Non-delegatable actions._
-__deleterious__ _adj_ :seven: Harmful often in a subtle or unexpected way.
-Having a harmful effect; injurious. _Syn_ injurious, hurtful _A guest speaker came to the high school to warn the students about the deleterious effects of smoking._
+__deleterious__ _adj_ :eight: /del-uh-TEER-ee-us/ Harmful often in a subtle or unexpected way.
+Having a harmful effect; injurious.
+Deleterious is a word used in formal speech and writing to describe something that is damaging or harmful, usually in a subtle or unexpected way. _Syn_ injurious, hurtful _A guest speaker came to the high school to warn the students about the deleterious effects of smoking._ _While the popular lawn care product is effective at eliminating weeds, it unfortunately is also deleterious to the wider environment._
 __deli__ _n_ :two::hammer:
 __deliberate__
 __delicate__ _adj_ :two::hammer::mega: